tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 The first step is to find a reliable dataset from which we can build a strong model.
 I started by using the 1000 best movies of all times according to the New York
 Times, but I decided that a model to predict rating should also include bad movies as well.
 From IMDb.com, I scraped 100 movies with the highest number of votes from each rating between 3 and 10 stepping by 0.1.
+Code below:

 ![functions](/images/Movies/10.png/)

 The next step is to download as much information about each movie as possible.
 For this, I used OMDb API and loaded the data to a dataframe.
+Code below:

 ![functions](/images/Movies/11.png/)